D4rkC00d3r/myweatherapi/README.md

 # Introduction
-"My Weather API" is a simple tool made in Python3 to check the weather form the OpenWeatherMaps database.
+"My Weather API" is a simple tool made in Python3 to check the weather from the OpenWeatherMaps database.

 ## Why I made it?
 I am learning how to use Application Programming Interface's (API) within Python and how to handle the returned data in json.